You are browsing the archive for Uncategorized.

 An appropriate time to give appreciation and share some motherly thoughts with you.
 Mom’s are wonderful, they rock the cradle and have the awesome privilege of sharing lifes treasures with their children.
 Happy Mother’s Day!

 Here are the lyrics to the most recent song I wrote.
 I really like it, it has a lot of heart and comes right from the depths of mine.
-It is about the the changes that go along with life, raising kids, loving and losing people in your lives whether they grow and move on or pass on.
+It is about the changes that go along with life, raising kids, loving and losing people in your lives whether they grow and move on or pass on.
 “Doing what they do”, it’s part of life.
 Hope you enjoy….Appreciate you stopping by.
 Dawn

 Doing What They Do- D. Ginese 4/3/10